bhavaniravi/til/devops/iam-users-roles-and-policies.md

 ---
-description: >-
+added: Nov 27 2022
+draft: false
+image: null
+layout: ../layouts/BlogPost.astro
+slug: iam-users-roles-and-policies
-  There are variety of ways to authenticate yourself with IAM Roles are one of the most commonly used.
+sub_title: There are variety of ways to authenticate yourself with IAM Roles are one of the most commonly used.
 Here is a Cheatsheet to get you started
+tags:
+- aws
+title: AWS IAM Users, Roles, and Policies
 ---

 # IAM Users, Roles, and Policies